Jonathan-ol-Salazar/CAB302_Assignment_2/README.md

 * In the **Project** toolbar, navigate to **src** -> **Main**
 * Press **Ctrl** + **Shift** + **F10** to run program

+## How To Use Application
+For information on how to use application, please refer to the **302 Report** document, under the section **How to use Application**

 ## Versioning
 GitHub was used for version control.

 ## Software Development Process
 Agile development principals were used via iteritive commit phases when implementing new features and fixing bugs.
+Please refer to the
+**302 Report** document, under the section **Agile Development** for more information.

 ## Contributors
 Jonathan Salazar, Joshua Inglis,  Mikhayla Stephenson, Jordy Garland